 **Beautiful Feet is a program very similar to Sonlight.
 Many people use it and love it.
 The program is somewhat less involved than Sonlight’s program.
 Beautiful Feet uses classic literature, historical biographies, and good books to teach as many areas of academics as possible.
 This is an enjoyable, story-based approach that keeps children interested in learning.

-Much of what my child with dyslexia retains well is learned through educational TV, DVDs, and Videos.
+Much of what my child with dyslexia retained well was learned through educational TV, DVDs, and Videos.
 The **Discovery Channel has hundreds of great programs which bring history to life and make it memorable for a child who doesn’t learn through books.
 The Discovery Channel productions are particularly effective for visual or auditory learners and programming includes American History, Ancient History, Prehistoric, Modern History, Religion, and many more.
 The best thing about using these educational programs is that your child will learn without feeling like he’s in school!
-My kids LOVE it when we get new Discovery Channel Videos & DVDs and we have particularly enjoyed the “Blue Planet”, “Walking with Dinosaurs”, and the “War and Civilization” series.
+My kids LOVE it when we get new Discovery Channel DVDs and we have particularly enjoyed the “Blue Planet”, “Walking with Dinosaurs”, and the “War and Civilization” series.

 Another great resource for “Hands-On” history is the History Channel’s DVDs, and their online content such as “This Day in History“.
 One of the Hands-On History series my kids like best is Modern Marvels.
 You can get study guides and look at study units in the History Channel’s classroom series which we used to cover American History thoroughly in an enjoyable way for my sons.